superical/ethers-decode-error/README.md

 } catch (err) {
   const decodedError = await errorDecoder.decode(err)
   const reason = customReasonMapper(decodedError)

   // Prints "Invalid swap with token contract address 0xabcd." console.log('Custom error reason:', reason)
+  // Prints "true"
+  console.log(type === ErrorType.CustomError)
 }

-const customReasonMapper = ({ name, args }: DecodedError): string => {
+const customReasonMapper = ({ name, args, reason }: DecodedError): string => {
   switch (name) {
     case 'InvalidSwapToken':
       // You can access the error parameters using their index: return `Invalid swap with token contract address ${args[0]}.`
       // Or, you could also access the error parameters using their names: return `Invalid swap with token contract address ${args['token']}.`

+    // You can map any other custom errors here

     default:
+      // This handles the non-custom errors
-      return 'The transaction has reverted.'
+      return reason ??
+'An error has occurred'
   }
 }
 ```

-#### Custom Errors ABI and Interfaces
+#### Custom Error ABI and Interfaces

 Although the ABI or ethers `Interface` object of the contract is not required when decoding normal revert errors, it is recommended to provide it if you're expecting custom errors.
 This is because the ABI or `Interface` object is needed to decode the custom error name and parameters.

-> 💡 You can provide ABIs and `Interface` objects of multiple smart contracts where you expect custom errors.
-By doing so, you have a "universal" `ErrorDecoder` within your codebase capable of decoding any contract errors thrown.
-This decoder can then be reused throughout your code to handle any errors.
+> 💡 It's much more convenient to supply the ABIs and Interface objects for all smart contracts your application may interact with when creating the `ErrorDecoder` instance.
+You will then only need a single `ErrorDecoder` instance that you can reuse across your codebase to handle any smart contract errors.

 If you're expecting custom errors from multiple contracts or from external contracts called within your contract, you can provide the ABIs or interfaces of those contracts: